Canned Film Festival: Popular culture influences

-Overall, the Canned Film Festival can best be described as a curtailed advertising experiment by the Dallas-based Dr Pepper Company to break into the late night television market in 1986, as the anticipated second season never materialized.
-It never gained the cult status that Mystery Science Theater 3000 did, nor did it match the Max Headroom advertising campaign that the rival Coca-Cola Company ran in the 1980s (although coincidentally, Max Headroom itself was also a television series that lasted only a short time in the 1980s).
+Overall, the Canned Film Festival can best be described as a curtailed advertising experiment by the Dallas-based Dr Pepper Company to break into the late-night television market in 1986, as the anticipated second season never materialized.
+It never gained the cult status that Mystery Science Theater 3000 did, nor did it match the Max Headroom advertising campaign run by the rival Coca-Cola Company in the 1980s (although coincidentally, Max Headroom itself was also a television series which lasted only a short time in the 1980s).

-Those that remember the Canned Film Festival might recall the numerous Dr. Pepper television commercials that aired concurrently with the show.
-These included the post-apocalyptic and cyberpunk-toned "Planet Dullzon" and "Cola Wars" ads that alluded to (but never directly addressed) the Coke/Pepsi rivalry, mentioning only an Orwellian syndicate that manufactured a soft drink named "Clone Cola".
-At least two of the "Planet Dullzon" commercials contained alien bar scenes reminiscent of the famous "cantina scene" from Star Wars Episode IV: A New Hope, and most of them contained a Han Solo-like main character wearing a cowboy hat and who was accompanied by a short alien sidekick.
-Also aired were the Japanese-inspired Godzilla commercials, where the famous B movie creature and his female counterpart craved giant, billboard-sized cans of Dr. Pepper as a libation against destroying the city they were attacking.
-Perhaps motivated by the movie 2001: A Space Odyssey (or its more recent 1984 sequel, 2010), a Diet Dr. Pepper commercial was aired during the series that included a monolithic-type alien spacecraft visiting a rural trailer-home couple in search of intelligent life.
+Those who remember the Canned Film Festival might recall the numerous Dr. Pepper television commercials aired concurrently with the show.
+These included the post-apocalyptic and cyberpunk-toned "Planet Dullzon" and "Cola Wars" ads alluding to (but never directly addressed) the Coke/Pepsi rivalry, mentioning only an Orwellian syndicate which manufactured a soft drink named "Clone Cola".
+At least two of the "Planet Dullzon" commercials incorporated alien bar scenes reminiscent of the famous "cantina scene" from Star Wars Episode IV: A New Hope, and most of them included a Han Solo-like main character wearing a cowboy hat and accompanied by a short alien sidekick.
+Also aired were the Japanese-inspired Godzilla commercials, in which the famous B-movie creature and his female counterpart craved billboard-sized cans of Dr. Pepper as a libation against destroying the city they were attacking.
+Perhaps motivated by the movie 2001: A Space Odyssey (or its more recent 1984 sequel, 2010), a Diet Dr. Pepper commercial was aired during the series which included a monolithic-type alien spacecraft visiting a rural trailer-home couple in search of intelligent life.
 Insulted by the country-folks' offer of a simple diet cola, a flash of light from the alien converted them to English-accented intellectuals wielding Diet Dr. Pepper bottles, and transformed their tasteless lawn ornaments to modern abstract art sculptures.
 Aside from providing advertisement for the show's main sponsor, the subtle movie references contained in these commercials may be another reason why they were aired alongside the Canned Film Festival.